 4. Data Shared with us

-Our Cashback Card – We partner with Sodexo Motivation UK Limited (‘Sodexo’) to offer our Members a cashback card to earn cashbacks from participating retail partners when they spend with those partners - see: (https://www.spree-card.com/HSDSPR/Home/Info).
+The Ode Card – We partner with Sodexo Motivation UK Limited (‘Sodexo’) to offer our members a card to earn cashback from participating retail partners when they spend with those partners - see: https://www.spree-card.com/DCHSPR/Home/Info

-Cardholder Members can choose to opt out of all individual profiling based on their card spending – see Opting out of profiling above.
+Ode cardholder members can choose to opt out of all individual profiling – see Opting out of profiling above.

 Your personal data rights

 The law gives you certain rights in relation to your personal data and to exercise these rights contact our Data Protection Officer at [email protected].
 The following rights may apply to personal data we collect and process it (these can vary according to the lawful basis we rely on to process personal data) so that you can: